Qwen3-Coder-Next 80B in Three Modes: BF16 CPU / IQ4_NL Hybrid / nvfp4 GPU Measured

 Live Demonstration

-To verify the output quality of Qwen3-Coder-Next in action, we recorded real-time execution demonstrating the model’s coding capability.
-The video below shows the model generating code and explaining its logic:
+To verify the output quality of Qwen3-Coder-Next in action, we recorded real-time execution demonstrating the model’s coding capability:

 This demonstration shows: